Axway/ats-distrib/README.md

 Produces a distribution ZIP archive of **Axway ATS framework** (https://github.com/Axway/ats-framework) which contains the framework and its third party dependencies.
 Useful when your project does not use Maven.

 **Download**: Releases are available at https://oss.sonatype.org/content/groups/public/com/axway/ats/distrib/ats-distrib/
+**Release notes** are published here https://axway.github.io/ats-framework/Release-Notes.html

+**Documentation** is available at https://axway.github.io/ats-framework/ATS-Documentation.html
+**Video tutorials** are published on YouTube [here](https://www.youtube.com/watch?v=-4ZlEzU4ucM&list=PLBEEcZZeAijMOHzPVvrPKqeg4O079W33I)

 Other **related projects**:
 <ul>